Home > Newborn Disorders > Cystic fibrosis

 - Ongoing education of the family regarding:

-- the importance of Cystic Fibrosis Center management and follow up
+- Importance of Cystic Fibrosis Center management and follow up

-- Assure completion of routine immunizations, to include the 23-valent pneumococcal vaccine and annual influenza vaccines
+- Assure completion of routine immunizations, including the 23-valent pneumococcal vaccine and annual influenza vaccines

-- Pancreatic enzymes and vitamin supplements may be indicated
+- Pancreatic enzymes and vitamin supplements are likely indicated

-- Bronchodilators, mucus thinners, antibiotics, and other medications may be indicated
+- Bronchodilators, mucus thinners, antibiotics, and other medications are likely indicated

 Information & Support